HOT, HUMID CONDITIONS CREATE POTENTIAL HEALTH CONCERNS

-Hot and humid conditions like those associated with summer in Indiana pose a real risk for heat related illness, especially when the temperature moves above 90 degrees and the humidity exceeds 30 percent.
-These two factors combine to create the heat index.
+The combination of temperatures above 90 degrees and humidity above 30 percent create the heat index.
 A heat index of 105 degrees is considered the level where many people begin to experience extreme discomfort or physical stress.

-Symptoms of heat stress include dizziness, nausea, or vomiting, rapid heartbeat, headaches, weakness, cramps, heavy sweating, or hot, dry skin, and changes in a person’s mental health.
+Symptoms of heat stress include dizziness, nausea or vomiting, rapid heartbeat, headaches, weakness, cramps, heavy sweating or hot, dry skin, and changes in mental health.

-“Heat injuries can be life threatening,” said Dr. Caine.
-“If a person appears to be in trouble, immediate emergency medical care should be obtained by calling 9-1-1,” said Dr. Caine.
+“Heat illnesses can be life threatening,” said Dr. Caine.
+“If a person appears to be in trouble, immediate emergency medical care should be obtained by calling 9-1-1.”

 While air conditioning is the most ideal solution to the heat, many people live or work in situations where it is not available.

 Fans alone do not offer appropriate cooling to provide for a healthy situation.
-People who do not have air conditioning are encouraged to seek out air-conditioned environments like those found in public libraries, shopping malls and some community centers.
+When the temperature is in the high 90s fans will not prevent heat-related illness.
+People who do not have air conditioning are encouraged to seek out air-conditioned environments like those found in cooling centers, public libraries and shopping malls.

 - Avoiding prolonged exposure to high temperature.